wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 10 However , they quickly returned with a greater number of boats , and about four hundred men ; and Samuel saw them , and prepared to meet them.

-11 The silver beams of the moan danced upon the gently rolling waves of the ocean , and the sound of the oar again broke the sweet silence of night.
+11 The silver beams of the moon danced upon the gently rolling waves of the ocean , and the sound of the oar again broke the sweet silence of night.

 12 But , when they came nigh the vessel of Samuel , the men of Columbia poured out destruction upon them with a plentiful hand ;